2009 Cleveland Browns season: Personnel changes

 On January 22, the Browns hired five assistant coaches: Bryan Cox was hired as the defensive line coach; Andy Dickerson as the defensive quality control coach; Jerome Henderson as the defensive backs coach; Rick Lyle as an assistant strength-and-conditioning coach; and Carl Smith as the quarterbacks coach.
-Cox, Dickerson, Henderson and Lyle spent the past three seasons with Mangini in New York.
+Cox, Dickerson, Henderson and Lyle spent the previous three seasons with Mangini in New York.
 Smith was the Browns' quarterbacks coach from 2001–2003 and was most recently the offensive coordinator for the Jacksonville Jaguars from 2005–2006.

 On January 25, the Browns hired former Baltimore Ravens director of pro personnel George Kokinis as general manager.
 Kokinis spent five seasons in the Browns' scouting department from 1991 to 1995, and after the team moved to Baltimore, he was a member of the Ravens' scouting department from 1996–1999.
 He was the Ravens' assistant director of pro personnel from 2000–2002 and was the director of pro personnel from 2003–2008.

 On February 4, the Browns hired three more assistant coaches: Alan DeGennaro was hired as an assistant strength-and-conditioning coach; Tom Myslinski as the strength-and-conditioning coach; and George Warhop as the offensive line coach.
 On February 11, the Browns hired George McDonald as the offensive quality control coach.
 On February 17, the Browns hired Gary Brown as the running backs coach and Steve Hagen as the tight ends coach.
 On February 22, the Browns hired Matt Eberflus as the linebackers coach.

 On May 6, the Browns promoted McDonald to wide receivers coach.